Sclera Definition: White of The Eyeball

 A scleral buckle procedure is performed to repair a retinal detachment.

-During the surgery, the doctor uses cryopexy (freezing therapy) to seal your retina to the eye.
-Then, the surgeon places a silicone or plastic band around your eyeball (this is the scleral buckle).
-This helps the retina stay in place.
-The buckle remains in your eye permanently.
+During the surgery, a doctor uses cryopexy (freezing therapy) to seal your retina to the eye.
+Then they’ll place a silicone or plastic band around your eyeball (the scleral buckle).
+This helps the retina stay in place, and the buckle is permanent.

 Summary